wavemaker/docs/learn/how-tos/building-pwa-app.md

 <security:http pattern="/ngsw.json" security="none"/>
 ```

-- ***Projects with Authentication enabled:*** Resave the security config from the Studio, which would regenerate the `project-security.xml` with the manifest pattern.
+- ***Projects with Authentication enabled:*** Re-save the security config from the Studio, which would regenerate the `project-security.xml` with the manifest pattern.

 ## Steps to Set App Icon